From the Roku Ultra to Amazon Fire TV, these are the best streaming devices

 Amazon: Amazon only offers two Fire TV models — the Fire TV and the Stick — but the interface is the same for both.
 Apps differ much more here than those found on other devices, and this can be a benefit.
 PlayStation Vue, for example, currently offers a much more intuitive interface on Fire TV devices.
 However, as Amazon wants to drive users toward its own store, there are some missing services here: Google Play isn’t available (there is a workaround), nor is Vudu.
 Both are available on Roku devices, and Vudu is available on every other streamer listed here.

-Chromecast: The Chromecast and Chromecast Ultra are very different than the other streamers here in that you’re never browsing an interface on your TV (unless you’re actually using a TV with built-in Chromecast).
-Instead, you’re simply sending content to your TV from a computer or mobile device.
-Still, there are limitations.
-Streaming Amazon content to a Chromecast device, for example, isn’t possible.
-Workarounds are available, but they aren’t as simple as they are for the Apple TV.

-Android TV: Android TV is a little different than the other options here, in that manufacturers can put their own spin on the interface, similar to phone manufacturers with Android.
+Android TV (Nvidia Shield): Android TV is a little different than the other options here, in that manufacturers can put their own spin on the interface, similar to phone manufacturers with Android.
 The Shield TV implementation falls somewhere between the Roku and Fire TV in terms of looks, with apps exhibiting plenty of individuality.
-As with the Chromecast Ultra, Amazon Video isn’t available out of the box, though it can be cast or sideloaded if you want to dive under the hood.
+Amazon Video isn’t available out of the box, though it can be cast or sideloaded if you want to dive under the hood.

-Update: Added new information about lack of YouTube support on Fire TV, plus the newly launched Fire TV web browsers, and a quick note on the upcoming tvOS 11.2 update.
+Chromecast:EAs the name might imply, Chromecast runs entirely on the magical power of casting — meaning beaming content from one device wirelessly to your TV.
+Everything about the Chromecast is controlled via your casting device — including app search, content playback, and even private listening modes — whether that’s anAndroid or iOS smartphone or tablet, a Windows PC, or a Mac.
+This is obviously a major difference between its competitors, which have their own operating systems, user interfaces, and dedicated versions of apps.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.